solo-io/gloo/docs/content/operations/upgrading/faq.md

 Starting in version 1.19.0, Gloo Gateway can now run with Istio 1.25.
 For more information about supported Kubernetes, Envoy, and Istio versions, see [Supported versions]({{% versioned_link_path fromRoot="/reference/support/" %}}).

-### Envoy version 1.32/ 1.33 upgrade

-The Envoy dependency in Gloo Gateway 1.19 was upgraded from 1.31.x to 1.33.x.
-For more information about these changes, see the [Envoy changelog documentation](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.33/v1.33).

 <!-- ggv2-related changes:
 ggv2 - Disable Istio Envoy proxy from running by default and only rely on proxyless Istio agent mtls integration.
 Note: Although this is a change to the default behavior of the istio integration, this should not have any impact on most users as the sidecar proxy was unused in the data path. (https://github.com/solo-io/solo-projects/issues/5711)